9r1nc3w1ll/schoolwave-legacy/backend/README.md

 ## Installation

-1. Clone the repository to your local machine
+1. Clone the repository to your local machine.
+2. Create a virtual environment (if you haven't already) by running `make env`.
+3. Activate the virtual environment by running `source source ./_schoolwave/bin/activate`.
-2. Install dependencies using `pip install -r requirements.txt`
+4. Install dependencies using `pip install -r requirements.txt`.
+5. Create an env file named `.env` by makeing a copy the `.env_example` file.
+6. Database Setup: You can spin up a local database or use `docker compose up` to run Postgres in Docker.
-3. Set up the database by running `python manage.py migrate`
+7. Set up the database by running `python manage.py migrate`.
-4. Start the server using `python manage.py runserver`
+8. Start the server using `python manage.py runserver`.

 ## Structure